freedomofpress/securedrop-docs/docs/admin/installation/firewall_pfsense.rst

 disabling the DHCP server and assigning a static IP address to the Admin Workstation instead.

-Disable DHCP Server on the Firewall
+Disable DHCP server on the firewall
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To disable DHCP, navigate to **Services ▸ DHCP Server** in the pfSense